bigbluebutton/bbb-install/README.md

 `bbb-install.sh` is a shell script that automates the [step-by-step instructions](http://docs.bigbluebutton.org/2.2/install.html) for setting up a BigBlueButton 2.2 server.

-With only a few parameters, `bbb-install.sh` can have your BigBlueButton server setup and ready for use in 15 minutes (depending on your server's internet speed to down download and install packages).
+With only a few parameters, `bbb-install.sh` can have your BigBlueButton server setup and ready for use in 15 minutes (depending on your server's internet speed to download and install packages).

-For example, given a Ubuntu 16.04 64-bit server with a public IP address, to install/update to the latest build of BigBlueButton 2.2 first SSH into the server as root and run the following command:
+For example, given an Ubuntu 16.04 64-bit server with a public IP address, to install/update to the latest build of BigBlueButton 2.2 first SSH into the server as root and run the following command:

 ~~~
 wget -qO- https://ubuntu.bigbluebutton.org/bbb-install.sh | bash -s -- -v xenial-220 -a